 - For further training on this topic please see the Hospice Quality Reporting Training – Training and Education Library webpage and specifically the November 14, 2019 webinar, Success with the HQRP: Putting the Pieces Together to Meet Compliance.
 Resources are included with this webinar.

 Calendar Year Compliance Rules and Fiscal Year Payment Impacts

 COVID-19 IMPACTS on Compliance Rules and Fiscal Year Payment Impacts

-Due to COVID-19 CMS has issued exemptions for Quarter 1 and Quarter 2 of 2020.
+Due to coronavirus disease 2019 (COVID-19) CMS has issued exemptions for Quarter 1 and Quarter 2 of 2020.
 These quarters will not be included in the Annual Payment Update.
 This means that even if you submit HIS and CAHPS® Hospice Survey data for Q1 and Q2 2020, we will not include any of that data for purposes of calculating whether you meet HQRP requirements impacting FY 2022 payments.

 Compliance Criteria for the HQRP

 Sample for FY 2021 APU Determinations